-'

-26 Thinking about the ant and the dove

-Term 1 - Week 7-8 Let's write Choose three words that describe the ant and circle them. brave silly naughty vain caring daring

-Re-read the fable of the ant and the dove and then complete this information.

-The setting of the fable ¢

-G

-The characters in the fable

-The conflict in the fable

-The solution

-The moral
+26 5 Thinking about the ant and the dove Term 1 - Week 7-8 Choose three words that describe the ant and circle them. brave Choose three words that describe the ant and circle them. brave Silly Naughty Vain Caring daring Mow use the three words to write three sentences.
+0 Re-read the fable of the ant and the dove and then complete this information.
+The title of the fable The setting of the fable The characters in the fable The conflict in the fable ¢ The solution The moral 54 et's talk Work in your groups.